dport96/ITM352/morea/090.algorithms/experience-algorithms-program-logic.md

 a.
 Create a flowchart or pseudocode similar to what you saw in the lecture for an algorithm that will keep a robot moving around in a closed room with obstructions.
 Make sure you do not assume the robot has intelligence or any capability beyond the basic commands for movement, successful execution of movement, repeating commands, and reporting if a command was successful.
 You have two problems to solve:

-(1) the robot should never get stuck
+(1) keep the robot moving forever

-(2) keep the robot moving forever
+(2) the robot should never get stuck in front of a wall or block

 Put your chart here:
 ```